 - Want the team to be re-evaluating (in the broad sense, not actual re-evals) all the time?
 Then you need to be doing the same.

-- You need to come to the meeting prepared if you expect the team to do the same.
+- You must come to the meeting prepared if you expect the team to do the same.

 Making the best of a bad situation

-Then, I did all the stuff with the parent that needed to be done.
-Reading the IEP, reading the evals, doing the meeting recap letter.
+Then, I did everything with the parent that needed to be done—reading the IEP, reading the evals, and doing the meeting recap letter.

 This all needs to be done all the time, year-round.
 This is about so much more than just one meeting.

-This is great last-minute advice if you truly are unprepared for your meeting.
+This is excellent last-minute advice if you genuinely are unprepared for your meeting.